-It is hard to imagine that in some industries, you could be considered “washed up” by your early forties.
-The “gray ceiling” is a term which describes age discrimination many workers in our society face, however, you do not have to have gray hair to be considered too old to be hired.
+It is hard to imagine that in some industries, you could be considered “washed up” in your early forties.
+The “gray ceiling” is a term that describes age discrimination many workers in our society face, however, you do not have to have gray hair to be considered too old to be hired.
 Despite age discrimination, which exists across many industries, about 18.8 percent of those older than 65 worked full-time in 2016, and by the year 2019, the National Council on Aging estimates that about 40 percent of those over the age of 55 will be working full-time, which will equal about one-fourth of the labor force in the United States.

-Not only are some workers considered too old to be a benefit to a company, employers may believe older workers simply cost too much when adding up salary, benefits and pension costs.
+Not only are some workers considered too old to be a benefit to a company, but employers may also believe older workers simply cost too much when adding up salary, benefits, and pension costs.
 For those who do not believe age discrimination is a real thing, consider the fact that workers over the age of 45 are unemployed for a significantly longer period of time than younger workers, despite the fact that no relationship has been found between age and job performance.

 A Little “Long in the Tooth”?

 Liz Ryan, a Forbes contributor, relates an instance in which a headhunter told her that based on her LinkedIn profile, a client said she was a little “long in the tooth.”
 Ryan says she was shocked and questioned the headhunter about the legality of that assessment.
 The headhunter replied that so long as the company was not interviewing Ryan, she was not officially a candidate, therefore there was no age discrimination going on.
 While Ryan did not totally buy into this explanation, she realized how difficult it would be to sue an employer over a comment which was relayed to her by another person.